Antratalaviya/web_whatsapp/README.md

 # web_whatsapp

 web Whatsapp clone using MERN stack, implemented Web Socket for real time chat at back-end and for login using google-oauth2 at front-end.
+User can login themselves and do real time chat with each other.

 ##### Tech Stack Used
 - MongoDB